YouthBuild: unleashing the intelligence and positive energy of low-income young people to rebuild their communities and their lives

 |16-24||Sisters - supports students from Redmond, Madras, Warm Springs & Prineville||12 months core program then 9-12 months of follow-up||Starting at $110/week|

 |Year Round||January 2018||$1,538.36 AmeriCorps Education Award||Diploma, Credit Recovery, GED, College Prep|

 Dates for YouthBuild Information Session

-All Information Sessions are from 5:00-6:30 p.m. at the YouthBuild Location – 68797 George Cyrus Rd., Sisters, OR.
+Information Sessions are held from 5:00-6:30 p.m. at the YouthBuild Location – 68797 George Cyrus Rd., Sisters, OR.
 All interested applicants MUST attend one Information Session:

 Heart of Oregon Corps is an equal opportunity employer; auxiliary aids and services are available upon request to individuals with disabilities.
 As a recipient of Federal financial assistance, Heart of Oregon Corps is prohibited from discriminating on the grounds of race, color, religion, gender, national origin, age, disability, political affiliation or belief, and against any beneficiary of programs on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States.
 YouthBuild is partially funded by a grant awarded under the Youthbuild Grant Initiative, as implemented by the U.S. Department of Labor's Employment & Training Administration.